What causes baldness? Hair Loss? Alopecia ?

 Alopecia areata - a type of female baldness that can be an auto-immune disorder or of hormonal cause.

-Alopecia areata causes isolated or patchy hair loss that can range from areas with thinning hair to large clusters of retained hair.
+Alopecia areata causes isolated or patchy hair loss that can range from areas with thinning hair to large clusters of retained hair on an otherwise bald head.

-It is necessary to have a medical examination to reach a diagnosis.
+It is necessary to have a medical examination to reach a diagnosis as to cause, as this type of female baldness can be due to all the causes listed above.

 Trichotillomania - a mental condition in which the victim compulsively pulls his or her hair out.